bentoBAUX/Basic-Lighting-Models-in-HLSL/README.md

 *Smoothstep Diffuse and Specular*

-$\quad$ For signature distinction between highlights and shadows of the toon shader, smoothstep is applied to both the diffuse and specular intensities:
+$\quad$ For the shader's signature distinction between highlights and shadows, smoothstep is applied to both diffuse and specular intensities:

 $$
 I_d = \text{smoothstep}(0.005, 0.01, I_d)